vobyjs/oby/README.md

 ### `$.error`

 This is an essential function that allows you to register error handler functions, which are executed automatically whenever the parent computation/effect/root throws.
 If any error handlers are present the error is caught automatically and is passed to error handlers.
+Errors bubble up.

 Remember to register your error handlers before doing anything else, or the computation may throw before error handlers are registered.